Collection Overview

 You can read more in particular about regional saris by clicking a desired dot on the map, or see examples of regional weaves in the sarishop.

-I hope that sari safari can bring some of fine traditional weaves into the limelight, where they deserve to be.
+I hope that sari safari can bring some of these fine traditional weaves into the limelight, where they deserve to be.
 Read why handlooms are special

 |